steveperrycreative/insightly-php/README.md

 ```

 Documentation will follow but for now, all methods are fully documented in the code.
-For $data arrays, please see https://api.insight.ly/v2.2/ for requirements.
+For $data arrays, please see [Insightly API Docs](https://api.insight.ly/v2.2/) for requirements.
 For the most part, Insightly is pretty flexible with "required" data but there are certain situations where a minimum dataset is required.

+For the Laravel 5 service provider, look [here](https://github.com/ggdx/LaravelInsightly)